altmp/altv-docs/articles/configs/server.md

 # Display name for shared resources bundle (visible in alt:V client settings)
 sharedProjectName = "alt:V shared"

-# The amount of entities that can be streamed at the same time (all synced serverside entities that are dynamic synced) - max 256
+# The amount of server side managed entities per type that can be streamed at the same time per player.
+If more than the set amount of entities are in streaming range, the closest n entities (as defined below) of the specific type will be streamed.
+Changing these values can cause performance and stability issues.
 [maxStreaming]
-peds = 128 #max 220
-objects = 120 #max 120
+peds = 128 # Max 220, shared type for server side created NPC peds + player peds objects = 120 # Max 120, server side created objects
-vehicles = 128  #max 220
+vehicles = 128  # Max 220, server side created vehicles

 # Define the map bound size
 mapBoundsMinX = -10000